 CATEGORIES OF ARTICLES

-The Journal encourages articles on different aspects of physical education, sports and health of students (higher education institutions) which cover scientific researches in the related fields, such as biomechanics, kinesiology, medicine, psychology, sociology, technologies of sports equipment, research in training, selection, physical efficiency, as well as health preservation and other interdisciplinary perspectives.
+The Journal encourages articles on different aspects of physical education, sports and health of adult young people - Postsecondary Students (undergraduate, graduate and postgraduate degrees) which cover scientific researches in the related fields, such as biomechanics, kinesiology, medicine, psychology, sociology, technologies of sports equipment, research in training, selection, physical efficiency, as well as health preservation and other interdisciplinary perspectives.

 Physical Education in these contexts refers to the interacting and interdependent components of knowledge and curriculum, students and learning, and teachers/coaches, teaching/coaching and teacher/coach education.
 The journal particularly welcomes papers that consider the interactions of each of these components and their practice in specific contexts.

-The journal publishes articles only with the participation of adult young people - students of higher educational institutions (according to the COPE recommendations, such students do not require parental consent to participate in the experiment).
+The journal publishes articles only with the participation of adult young people - Postsecondary Students (undergraduate, graduate and postgraduate degrees: according to the COPE recommendations, such students do not require parental consent to participate in the experiment).
 The journal does not publish articles involving children that require parental consent to participate in the experiment.

 Journal recommends articles with experimental design: In an experimental design, the researcher actively tries to change the situation, circumstances, or experience of participants (manipulation), which may lead to a change in behavior or outcomes for the participants of the study.